bbauska/UofM-Inter-with-JavaScript/readme.md

 <p align="center" width="100%">
 <img src="./images/image056.png?raw=true"
   style="width:45%;"
-  alt="Code, an empty browser, and an error message in the Chrome console." />
+  title="Code, an empty browser, and an error message in the Chrome console" alt="Code, an empty browser, and an error message in the Chrome console." />
 </p>